 Burial at Sea

-To obtain the necessary permission for a sea burial, you must submit a copy of the death certificate, a certificate of non-communicable disease and the Burial Order to the Department of Environmental Health (DEH).
-Once this has been confirmed, the body must be prepared for a sea burial by a licensed mortician and the casket must adhere to a specific set of guidelines which can be found on the DEH website.
+To obtain permission for a sea burial, you must submit a copy of the death certificate, a certificate of non-communicable disease and the Burial Order to the Department of Environmental Health (DEH).
+Once this has been confirmed, the body must be prepared for a sea burial by a licensed mortician and the casket must adhere to a specific set of guidelines that can be found on the DEH website.

 The burial must take place at least five nautical miles from shore, at a minimum depth of 700ft, and outside of traditional fishing grounds.
-Although they say it is not a common option, the team at Bodden Funeral Services (345) 949 7464) has experience with sea burials and can assist you if this is a route you would like to take.
+Although this is not a common option, the team at Bodden Funeral Services (Tel: (345) 949 7464) has experience with sea burials and can assist you if this is a route you would like to take.
+If you would like to scatter your ashes at sea, the only requirement is that you do so at least three nautical miles from the shoreline.

 Cremation